jackmiller2708/utility/docs/local-network-testing-walkthrough.md

 # -> should show rendered HTML with a <title>, not an empty <app-root></app-root>
 ```

-Or just open `https://utility.home.arpa/` in a browser **on this machine**
+Or just open `https://utility.home.arpa/` in a browser **on the host**
 after adding a hosts-file entry (see step 4) — same trust-CA caveat applies
-locally too, since Caddy fronts everything now (there is no more "just open
+locally too, since Caddy fronts everything (there is no "just open
 localhost:4200" path once the stack is Dockerized).

-## 3. Find this machine's LAN IP
+## 3. Find the host's LAN IP

 ```
 hostname -I | awk '{print $1}'
 ```

-On this machine that's currently `192.168.1.29` — yours may differ, and can
+The examples below use `<server-lan-ip>` as a placeholder for whatever this
-change if using DHCP without a reservation (see checklist item "Stable LAN IP
+prints — substitute the actual value.
+It can change if the host uses DHCP
-configured").
+without a reservation (see the checklist item "Stable LAN IP configured").

 ## 4. Make the hostname resolve from another LAN device